lakruzz/lakruzz.com/README.md

 ## Changing the model

-The Model is defined be the content in the following folders:
+The Model is defined by the content in the following folders:

 ```
 /